bit4woo/domain_hunter_pro/README.md

 2018-10-30: Big Change: try to find sub-domains, similar domains , related domains of an organization(enterprise), not only a domain.

+2018-11-01: Add "Add to domain hunter"  menu  in site map tree.

 **xmind of domain collection**

 ![xmind](doc/xmind.png)